davidpetter/Language-decision-tree/README.md

 # Decision tree
 ## Backend
  - Clojure
-  - TODO
- - Go
-  - General purpose solution, self written.
+ - Go: General purpose solution, self written.
 GO-to language, efficient and fast
- - Java
-  - For the purpose of Libraries and ecosystem
+ - Java: For the purpose of Libraries and ecosystem
- - Javascript/Node.js
-  - For the purpose of Libraries and ecosystem
+ - Javascript/Node.js: For the purpose of Libraries and ecosystem
- - Python
-  - Maths, AI and machine learning
-  - Optimise for IO
+ - Python: Maths, BI and AI.
+Optimise for IO
- - C# (.net core)
-  - When domain logic is complex and messy and GO has failed.
+ - C# (.net core): Consider removing?
+Optionally second in line after Go, i.e when problem is to big for GO or there is a ecosystem fit

 ## Frontend/client
  - Browser